 The 3rd and final round is considered our deliberation round.
 All judge’s comments and ratings are unlocked so that the other judges can see them.
 The 12 judges re-watch all of the Green flagged films from the 2nd round.
 The judges are free to edit their ratings based on their 2nd impression of the film and may consider some of the other comments about the film as well.
 We have spirited discussions on Google Hangouts about our favorite films and discuss the pros and cons of each.
 Then, on the night before notification day, I (the film festival director) select the top films based on the judges average ratings and our total screening time.
 Then I announce the “official selections” to the public.
 The “official selections” are all of the films that will be invited to screen at the event.

 Few film festivals explain their judging process online.
-After traveling to several film festivals across the country, I noticed that it is pretty rare to meet any of the judges at the events as well.
+After traveling to several film festivals across the country, I noticed that it is pretty rare to meet Festival Director or any of the judges at the events.
 Why is this process so mysterious?
 At every single film festival event that we have, I’ll sit down with filmmakers and screenwriters and talk for hours about the film industry, film festivals and film production.
-Eventually the conversation leads to the following questions:
+Eventually the conversation leads to the following questions.

-We have over 100 registered judges that actively watch films and read screenplays for the Austin Micro Short Film Festival and Oregon Short Film Festival.
-Most of the time, the judges are registered to festivals that are local to their region.
+We have over 100 registered judges that actively watch films and read screenplays for each of our events.
+Most of the time, the judges are registered to festivals that are local to their region or state.

 I personally watch every film submitted to every film festival from beginning to end at least once.
 Even more, I evaluate films for technical issues and award nominations.
 As a result, I watch some films 3-5 times!
 Our judges watch as many films as possible in the 1st round, then re-watch films that make it to the final round.

-No, the film festival judges are completely separate groups of people.
+No, the film festival judges for each event are completely separate groups of people.

 We get a lot of our judges from film enthusiasts that email us and want to be a part of the process.
 We also run ads on craigslist, as well as, meet people through networking.
 It’s not a requirement to be in the film industry to judge films.
 We like to have judges that are enthusiastic, consistent and who really enjoy it.
 It’s easy to “burn out” if you’re not very interested in independent film.
 Some judges will commit to watching less films, others will binge an entire festival season without blinking.